patryk-kawalarz/endless-rain/README.md

 It's very intriguing to hear how sounds are constantly changing.
 So I wanted to give a longer life to your tracks.
 With "Endless Rain" you can create up to four MIDI waves, with different range, speed and channel/cc.
 The actual moment in time of every wave is visualised.

 I made this script in 6 hours and it was my first contact with Lua language, so I'm sure there are many things I could write better.
+I based on [Changes](https://llllllll.co/t/changes/33799) code and idea.

 ### Requirements

+* Norns
-Norns, any device with MIDI input
+* any device with MIDI input

 ### Documentation